 - 2.5 gallons water

-- Desired spices to flavor the root beer
+- Desired spices to flavor it

 - Optional: if you want to do bottle carbonation, add in neutral ale yeast